Shock Absorber Worn

 How Much Does This Repair Cost?

-Replacement shock absorbers for the Frigidaire FFFW5000QW typically cost $20–$60 for parts when tackling the repair yourself.
+Typically, replacement shock absorbers for the Frigidaire FFFW5000QW cost $20–$60 for parts if you tackle the repair yourself.
 A professional service call for this fix generally runs $150–$300 once you factor in labor and diagnostic fees.
-Choosing the DIY route can save you $100–$250 or more on this straightforward repair.
+By choosing the DIY route, you can save yourself $100–$250 or more on this straightforward repair.

 Frequently Asked Questions